tommiii/harver-assignment/README.md

 - Start the server using the compiled JavaScript
 - Serve the client build using Vite's preview server

-For actual deployment:
+### Production Deployment Considerations

+1. Environment Configuration:
+   - Set up appropriate environment variables for production
+   - Never commit `.env` files to version control
+   - Use proper secrets management in production

+2. Server Setup:
    - Replace the client preview server with a proper web server (nginx, Apache, etc.)
    - Run the server using a process manager (PM2, systemd, etc.)
-- Set appropriate environment variables for production
    - Configure proper security headers and CORS settings
+   - Set up proper logging and monitoring

+3. Security:
+   - Configure CORS appropriately for your production domain
+   - Set up proper rate limiting
+   - Configure file upload limits
+   - Use HTTPS in production

 ## Testing